 Purpose of Mountain Day

 Mountains are a vital source of water, food and energy.
 More than one billion people in the world are habitant of mountain areas.
 The Alps mountain range in Europe is the most populated mountain range area in the world.

-Mountain and mountain people are being affected by climate change.
-Global warming is a significant reason for melting the mountain glaciers at untraditional rates.
-Climate change and climate disasters can affect the lives of mountain people by food shortage and poverty.
+Climate change is severely affecting mountain and mountain people.
+Global warming is a significant reason for the melting of mountain glaciers at untraditional rates.
+Climate change and climate disasters can affect the lives of mountain people through food shortages and poverty.
 This may cause an excessive migration of mountain people to urban areas.

 Logo of International Mountain Day

-The logo of International Mountain Day is the combination of three equilateral triangles with a stripe under these.
+The logo of International Mountain Day is a combination of three equilateral triangles with a stripe under these.

 These triangles are the symbol of mountains.
-The first left triangle has a rhombus shape at the top, which is the sign of ice at the mountain top.
-The central triangle having an orange circle inside it is the sign of minerals and resources inside the mountain.
-The triangle on the right side has its lower right corner green that is the symbol of forests and crops in mountains.
+The first left triangle has a rhombus shape at the top, which is a sign of ice at the mountain top.
+The central triangle having an orange circle inside it is a sign of minerals and resources inside the mountain.
+The triangle on the right side has its lower right corner green which is the symbol of forests and crops in mountains.

 Mountain Day Holiday in Japan

-Japan is the only country that has the holiday of Mountain Day on 11 August since 2016.
-The purpose of the holiday is to know the importance and blessings of mountains.
+Japan is the only country that has had the holiday of Mountain Day on 11 August since 2016.
+The purpose of this holiday is to know the importance and blessings of mountains.

 Uses and Importance of Mountains

-- About 60 to 80 percent of the world fresh-water originates from mountains.
+- About 60% to 80% of the world’s fresh water originates from mountains.

-- Mountains attract about 20 percent of tourists to their beautiful sceneries.
+- Mountains attract about 20% of tourists to their beautiful scenery.

-- Mountains keep 28 percent of the earth’s forests.
+- Mountains keep 28% of the earth’s forests.